 ⦁ Your immigration lawyer can assist you with scheduling an interview at the Consulate and preparing the necessary documents.

 ⦁ The O-1 is very similar to the EB-1 Extraordinary Ability Green Card.
 However, it should be noted that the permanent residency option requires evidence of more sustained achievement.

 ⦁ If they don’t meet that standard, they may look at the EB-2 (Exceptional ability) or EB-3 Green Cards.

 ⦁ In the case of O2 visa holders (support personnel), they may be able to move to EB3 green card in certain circumstances.

 An O1 visa is a great option for people who have extraordinary abilities in the sciences, arts, athletics, business, or education or who have a history of extraordinary achievement in the motion picture or television industry.
 With an O1 visa, you can live and work in the United States for extended periods, and there is no limit to the number of times you can extend your O1 visa.

 Please note: The process of getting an O1 visa is highly complex.
 Please be sure to consult with a qualified immigration lawyer like me as soon as possible.
 Based on your circumstances and qualifications, I will help you decide the best course of action.

 I hope you found this video helpful.
-Subscribe if this content or information helps you in any way, comment below if you want me to talk about something specific, and share this resource because you never know who needs answers to these questions.
+Subscribe if this content or information helps you in any way, schedule a consultation if you have specific questions, comment below if you want me to talk about something specific, and share this resource because you never know who needs answers to these questions.
 I’ll see you in the next video.